sharpmachine/framework/wp-content/plugins/advanced-custom-fields/readme.txt

 1. Upload 'advanced-custom-fields' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. You may be prompted for a Database Upgrade.
+This is necessary for ACF to function.
+Please backup your database and click the Upgrade button
-3. Click on Settings -> Adv Custom Fields and create your first matrix!
+3. Click on Settings -> Adv Custom Fields and create your first Custom Field Group!
+4. Your ACF field group will now appear on the page / post / template you specified in the field group's location rules!
+5. Read the documentation to display your data:

 == Frequently Asked Questions ==

-Please View the forum
-http://support.plugins.elliotcondon.com/categories/advanced-custom-fields/
+= Q. I can't see the "Select Image" button for my image field! =
+A. For Image uploads to work, your post type must support "editor"

+= Q. ACF uses custom database tables, can I still query posts based on meta_key / value? =
+A. Yes, meta_key and meta_value act as usual.
+All field data is stored as a normal custom field, but is attached to a row in the acf_values table for extra functionality!

+= Q. I have a question =
+A. Chances are, someone else has asked it.
+Check out the support forum at: http://support.plugins.elliotcondon.com/categories/advanced-custom-fields/